What Is the Difference Between .CER and .CRT Files?

 Table of Contents

-1. What Is a CER File?
+1. What is a CER File?

-2. What Is a CRT File?
+2. What is a CRT File?

-3. What Is the Difference Between .CRT and .CER?
+3. What is the Difference Between .CRT and .CER?

 4. How to Convert CRT to CER?